connexcs/docs/docs/webphone.md

 ### Basic

-* **Brandname** - This is what will Display in the webphone.
+* **Brandname** - This is what will Display in the WebPhone.
 Your Account name will not be displayed.
-* **Domain** - The URL where the webphone is accessed (**Domain A** from the initial **WebPhone setup**).
+* **Domain** - The URL where the WebPhone is accessed (**Domain A** from the initial **WebPhone setup**).
 * **WebRTC Host** - The server address that you will be connecting to (**Domain B** from the initial **WebPhone setup**).
 This is always a domain name and can be pointed directly to a server or to AnyEdge.
 * **Template Customer** - The customer account in the system which can be setup with all the default options created for your new customer.
 * **Register Success HTML** - The contents of this box will be displayed to users after they have completed their signup process.

 ### Menu

 There are 6 spaces at the bottom of the screen for Icons to be displayed, each icon links to a separate page, you can change the position of an icon-page by using the position selector.
-You can change the label by changing the first column and the actual icon displayed by changing the text in the Icon column, We use "Material Icons" a list of available icons is available \[here\]([https://cdn.materialdesignicons.com/5.2.45/](https://cdn.materialdesignicons.com/5.2.45/))
+You can change the label by changing the first column and the actual icon displayed by changing the text in the Icon column, We use "Material Icons" a list of available icons is available [here](https://cdn.materialdesignicons.com/5.2.45/))

 ### Custom Page